-It is the extension file used by Adobe Acrobat reader software.
+It is the extension file of Adobe Acrobat reader software.
 It is a document format used to save documents created with previous formats, for example DOC.

 It has become a standard for the exchange of electronic documents maintained by the International Organization for Standardization (ISO ).
 When converting any type of document to PDF, its appearance will be the same in all media.

 However, unlike printed documents, these files can contain links and buttons that can be clicked, form fields, video and audio, and even programming to automate certain processes.